-The Board comprises five Directors, represented by three independent non-executive directors (including the Chairman), one non-independent non-executive director and an executive director.
-Six meetings were held during the financial year ended 31 December 2016 and six meetings have been scheduled for the year 2017, with additional meetings to be convened as necessary.
+The Board comprises five Directors, represented by three independent non-executive directors (including the Chairman) and two executive directors.
+Six meetings were held during the financial year ended 31 December 2017 and six meetings have been scheduled for the year 2018, with additional meetings to be convened as necessary.